 Thatch rakes look unusual and feature a series of closely spaced large curved tines on an adjustable head.
 They are used to remove excess dead grass and other organics near the surface of the soil, known as thatch, which allows more air and moisture flow for healthier lawns.

 With a head full of soft flexible tines, rubber rakes are designed to safely remove leaves and debris from brick or stone surfaces that might be scratched or damaged by traditional lawn rakes.

-The quality of the tools purchased in big-box hardware stores and even local hardware shops tends to be poor, consisting primarily of mass-produced tools made of low-grade materials.
-While these are often initially serviceable, they tend to only last a season or two before breaking or falling apart.
-Dig deeper to find higher quality rakes and hand tools that feature sturdy materials and thoughtful ergonomic designs.
+The quality of the tools sold in big-box hardware stores and even local hardware shops tends to be poor, consisting primarily of mass-produced tools made of low-grade materials.
+While these are often initially serviceable, they tend to last only a season or two before starting to break or fall apart.
+Take the time to find higher quality rakes and hand tools that feature sturdy materials and thoughtful ergonomic designs.

 For traditional bow or level head rakes, look for forged steel heads rather than rake heads made of stamped, hardened or cast steel.
 Forging is the strongest and most labor-intensive of the steel-manufacturing processes and produces a denser end product, which holds a better edge.
 It also has slight flexibility that adds to the durability of the tools by helping prevent breakage.

 Beyond the heads of the tools, consider the type of handle.
 Good hardwood handles (traditionally ash or hickory) are my preferred choice, though some may prefer fiberglass handles, as they’re lighter and require less cleaning and care.
 Whichever handle type you choose, be sure that it’s firmly connected to the rake head.
 Finally, be sure to select a tool with a long handle so it can be used by people of any height without back strain.